Forvideos061/awesome-3d-ai-seo-geo/README.md

 * Documentation
 * Related tools

-This creates useful entry points for both search engines and users.
+This creates useful entry points for users and search systems.

 ---